diezfx/transformation-framework/kubernetes.md

 At last the service is deployed to expose ports.

+> wait for it to come online

+At the moment this is only implemented with waiting 20 seconds.
+Could be improved with polling the status.

 > read runtime vars

 After everything is deployed interesting variables can be read out.
 At the moment this is the clusterIP that is simulating some future external loadbalancer-hostname or something similar.
 This is injected in the model as `hostname

 ### special cases:
   what if 2 components are deployed in same cluster -> check and use service name?